 You will have 3-6 sessions with your Provisional RGD Mentor, 1 hour each between over 6 months.
 Sessions can be held locally or remotely depending on the location of both the Mentor and Mentee.
 Each time, a new group of Mentors are available, all of whom are junior professionals working in the industry, offering unique perspectives and advice to their Mentees.
-Our Spring 2020 Round finished with 20 partnerships made.
-Our next Round will open in October 2020.
+Our Fall 2020 Round finished with 11 partnerships made.
+Our next Round will open in Spring 2021.

 Designing your Sessions

 Once the pairing has been finalized, you and your Mentor are ready to start the program!
 RGD will provide you with a list of discussion topics for each session, however, it is completely up to you and your Mentor what you'll want to cover in each session.